 Money-back guarantee: 30 DAYS

 This service comes with a suite of advanced security features.
 There’s 256-bit encryption, an app-specific kill switch, and protection against port forwarding, IPv6, DNS, and WebRTC leaks.
 That’s not all: NordVPN includes ad-blocking, malware-scanning, dual VPN, and Tor over VPN functionality.
-It doesn’t log any information which could identify you, and you can pay with Bitcoin if you’d like an extra layer of anonymity.
+It doesn’t log any information that could identify you, and you can pay with Bitcoin if you’d like an extra layer of anonymity.
 Live, chat-based support is available 24/7.

 NordVPN has apps for Windows, Android, Linux, MacOS, and iOS devices.
 It can be manually installed on supported wireless routers.